ONCE UPON A TIME

 Growing up, my mother alway slept on a silk scarf and encouraged me to do the same for my skin and hair.
 My grandmother similarly wrapped her hair in silk and I decided to heed the advice.
 Immediately a silk convert, I began to explore the idea of producing mulberry silk pillowcases and baby cot sheets and so The Ethical Silk Company was born.
 Expanding into clothing, I wanted to showcase a timeless style that brings together luxury and comfort for the most intimate layer of fabric.

 Looking for an alternative to traditional silk that has a shiny finish, I found a particular mulberry silk production that extracts the silk from the cocoon after the moth has left the cocoon.
-The result is a beautifully rich mulberry silk with a satin weave which, because of the particular way it is produced, is more like a fine linen with a beautiful matte lustre rather than the shiny finish of traditional silk.
-It has a momme weight of 19.
+It is not a wild silk as all mulberry silk is farmed through a production known as sericulture.
+The result of the production is a beautifully rich mulberry silk (momme weight 19) with a satin weave which, because of the particular way it is produced, is more like a fine linen with a beautiful matte lustre rather than the shiny finish of traditional silk.

 On one trip to India, I visited the Jeevan Jyothi AIDS Centre in Theni.
 Having seen the tireless work carried out by the staff with severely limited resources, I decided to pledge 5% company profits to the centre.
 Focus Ireland, a charity that works to prevent people becoming, remaining or returning to homelessness, also receive 5% company profits.